snoyberg/posa-chapter/warp.md

 We noticed that the scheme of connection timeout is safe to reuse as a cache mechanism for file descriptors because it does not use reference counters.
-However, we cannot simply reuse the timeout manager for serveral reasons.
+However, we cannot simply reuse the timeout manager for several reasons.

 Each user thread has its own status.
 So, status is not shared.
 But we would like to cache file descriptors to avoid `open()` and